 It is the building testing coordinator's responsibility to develop test administration schedules based on the school's resources (i.e., staffing, available computers, testing rooms, etc.) and needs, ensuring the overall integrity of the assessment process.
 Testing schedules must follow the test administration windows as established by the department.
 These windows help reduce the overall footprint that testing has in schools while providing schools with flexibility to successfully administer the tests.
 Districts may designate a schedule within the state window.
 All makeup testing must be completed during the student's designated test window (based on his/her grade and test mode).
-All subparts must be done in order (subpart 1, then 2, then 3, etc.).
+All subparts must be done in order (subpart 1, then 2, then 3, etc.) For make-up testing ONLY, students may be administered subparts out of order.

-MSAA/TCAP-Alt test scheduling should take into consideration the unique needs of the students.
-These tests are designed for administration in small groups or one-on-one settings with multiple administrators.
-Since the testing environment for these students may be unpredictable, the department has allowed broad flexibility to schools in determining their own schedules within the seven-week window to complete all the content areas of testing.
+Alternate test scheduling should take into consideration the unique needs of the students.
+These tests are designed for administration in one-on-one settings with multiple administrators.
+Since the testing environment for these students may be unpredictable, the department has allowed broad flexibility to schools in determining their own schedules within the extended window to complete all the content areas of testing.

-Documentation of testing schedules for Achievement, End of Course, MSAA/TCAP-Alt, and WIDA ACCESS for ELLs must minimally include the following information:
+Documentation of testing schedules for Achievement, End of Course, alternate tests, and WIDA ACCESS for ELLs must minimally include the following information: